tonbo-io/tonbolite/README.md

 1|sqlite|200
 ```

-Or you can use SQLite extension in Python:
+Or use SQLite extension in Python:
 ```python
 import sqlite3